Symplectic hats: Hats in other manifolds

 \section{Hats in other manifolds}

-In this section we will consider hats in rational surfaces and in the last subsection we will show that a transverse knots always bounds a symplectic disk in some cap for the contact manifolds.
+In this section we will show that a transverse knots always bounds a symplectic disk in some cap for the contact manifolds and then we will consider hats in rational surfaces.

 We begin by establishing some notation for rational surfaces caps.
 More specifically, let $(X_0,\omega_0) = \CP\setminus B^4$, where $B^4$ is embedded as a Darboux ball with convex boundary, as in Section~\ref{s:projhat}.
 We will write $X_n$ to denote an $n$--fold symplectic blow-up of $X_0$, so that $X_n$ is homeomorphic to $(\CP\#n\CPbar)\setminus B^4$.
 These are all caps for $\Sst$ and we will consider hats for transverse knots in these caps.